 Radiation therapy is rarely used in the initial treatment of ovarian cancer, but it may be used to relieve pain and other problems caused by the disease.
 The treatment is given at a hospital or clinic.
 Each treatment takes only a few minutes.

 When you’re ready, click the button to make an appointment with one of our gynecologic oncologists.
-WVCI has a team of experts, conveniently located in Corvallis, Eugene, Florence, and Lincoln City, ready to talk to you about your ovarian cancer and personalized treatment options.
+WVCI has a team of experts, conveniently located in Albany, Corvallis, Eugene, Florence, Lincoln City, and Newport, Oregeon, ready to talk to you about your ovarian cancer and personalized treatment options.
 We know it’s important for you to get good information and choose a treatment that’s best for you.
 We’re here to answer your questions and help you every step of the way.